jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 }
 ```

-The fragment shader outputs a single 4-element vector called `colour`` which defines the colour of the pixel using RGBA which stands for Red-Green-Blue-Alpha.
-The values are in the range 0 to 1 and so here we have red = 1, blue = 0, green = 0 so our pixel will be rendered in red and alpha = 0 which means it is fully opaque.
+This fragment shader outputs a single 4-element vector called `colour` which defines the colour of the pixel using RGBA which stands for Red-Green-Blue-Alpha.
+The values are in the range 0 to 1 and so here we have red = 1, blue = 0, green = 0 so our pixel (the same applies for all pixels in the triangle) will be rendered in red and alpha = 0 which means it is fully opaque.

 ### Shader program